phenixMaster/dev_ops_lab/README.md

 # dev_ops_lab
-branch getting from GitHub class
+branch getting from GitHub class new change